 In a mixer, combine the wet ingredients together, while mixing on the lowest speed

 To the mixture, gradually add the dry ingredients (including the chocolate chips)

 Once the batter is just combined (don't overdo the mixing), pour the batter into the tray.

 Bake for about 30-35 minutes.
 (Do the toothpick test to ensure the batter is cooked all the way through.
 Remember since you added the ripe bananas, it may take a little longer than usual to bake your brownies)

-I’m not ashamed to admit I have saved two bananas in the hope that they will ripen over the weekend, thereby allowing me to make another tray for the kids to celebrate their first day of school on Monday.
+I’m not ashamed to admit I have saved two bananas in the hope that they will ripen over the weekend, thereby allowing me to make another tray for the kids to celebrate Monday.